 Good cocktail recipes can sometimes contain unusual ingredients.
-It makes a normal drink into something special.
+Using them turns a normal drink into something really special.
 Your guests will be surprised and delighted when you tell them that you are going to make dragon fruit margaritas tonight.

 Dragon Fruit Margaritas

-Adding the fruit to a margarita gives it a beautiful red color and a delightful taste.
+Adding this fruit to a margarita gives it a beautiful red color and a delightful taste.
 The fruit is also high in antioxidants.
-Look for them in Asian markets or trygrowing dragon fruit in a pot.(Affiliate link.)

 - 4 oz triple sec

 - 1 medium sized ‘RED JIANA’ Dragon fruit

 - ½ tsp salt and lime wedges

 - Place the dragon fruit in a bowl and mix it well to combine the pulp and seeds..